sandarm-1/Analog_Circuit_Sizing_Process_Porting_Gm-Over-Id_Neural_Network/README.md

 And those points (performance metrics Versus Device gm/Id which equates to versus W/L) are SIMULATOR-ACCURATE.

+### Why using ADT
+ADT does not invoke the circuit simulator to calculate performance specs outputs for every design point input.

 ### From there, this is the approach:

 * Pre-compute LUTs for your devices on given process, store LUTs.
+This can be done either with ADT or with alternative, open-source characterzation framework such as pyCHAR or code similar to/based on Dr. Boris Murmann code.
+Sweep whole design space at this point.
-* Design-database (existing library of circuit topologies) shows PERFORMANCE METRICS (UGBW, Gain, etc) for ALL DESIGN POINTS in the DESIGN SPACE.
+* Calculate output performance metrics for whole design space for circuit topology of interest.
+Store output performance metris in design database (DC Gain, BW, UGF, etc) for ALL DESIGN POINTS in the DESIGN SPACE.
+Do this using a tool like ADT without invoking circuit simulator for every design point in the design space.
-* Take
+* Use this comprehensive dataset to train Neural Network.